MaggieMei/mbed-client-withTempHum/README.md

 # mbed-client-withPIR
-A simple example for mbed client with PIR sensor working for motion detection.

-This is the mbed Client example for mbed OS(linux version is not provided here.
+This is a simple example of mbed client with PIR sensor working for motion detection with mbed OS (linux version is not provided here.
 You can try it by yourself).
 You may need to take a look at [mbed-client-quickstart](https://github.com/ARMmbed/mbed-client-quickstart) first to finish the device registration.

 The application: